 The best advice we can give at this point for animal advocates and concerned citizens is this: do not contact this person at all, and please do not pass the site on to your friends.
 Doing so only perpetuates the website's existence.

-For websites such as YouTube or MySpace, please contact them directly to report animal abuse.
+For websites such as YouTube, please contact them directly to report animal abuse.
 These companies have clear content policies and are generally responsive in removing offensive material.